- What do you mean by grass-fed beef?

 6. Is it possible to visit the farm?

 Yes, we love having visitors on our farm so please come to visit.
 Please contact us to make an appointment before you come to make sure we are here.

 We organize several farm tours and farm visit each year to give people a chance to see how we raise our animals and how our pasturing systems work.
 On top of that, we move our cattle four times daily between the middle of May and the middle of November and everyone is welcome to make an appointment to join us on these daily moves.

 7. How are the animals slaughtered?

-Between the end of September and the middle of November, I ship 6 batches of 6 or 7 cattle to the abattoir.
-The cattle will be about 17 or 18 months old at the time.
+Between the end of August and the middle of November, we ship batches of 6 or 7 cattle to the abattoir.
+The cattle born on our farm will be about 24 months old at that time, whereas the cattle we purchase in the spring will be about 17 or 18 months old at the time.
 They are loaded onto the truck using a low-stress handling facility designed by Dr. Temple Grandin.
 Once they are in the truck, I take one last look into the truck and thank their spirits for allowing us to harvest and eat their flesh.
-They are then trucked 52 km away to an abattoir in Crysler, ON called Desormeaux Meats (http://www.abattoirone.ca/), a small provincially inspected abattoir that handles about 10 cattle per week and about 15 pigs per week.

-The cattle will arrive there between 10:00 and 10:30am and are usually killed by noon.
+The cattle will arrive at the abattoir between 8:00am and 9:00am and are usually killed before noon.
 (Please contact me if you would like more details).
-This abattoir follows the provincial meat processing guidelines.
-There is an inspector on site during this process who keeps an eye on the killing process and who inspects each animal while they are alive and after they have been killed.
+This abattoir follows the federal meat processing guidelines.
+There is an inspector from the Canadian Food Inspection Agency on site during this process who keeps an eye on the killing process and who inspects each animal while they are alive and after they have been killed.